-3Ts is constituted as a company limited by guarantee without a share capital.
-The purpose and objectives and how it conducts business are set out in its Constitution.
+3T's is constituted as a company limited by guarantee without a share capital.
+The purpose and objectives and how it conducts business is set out in its Constitution.
 This combined document is available upon request and is publicly available from the Companies Registration Office website (www.cro.ie).

-Board and Staff
+Board and staff